Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Synergies in the formula

-PQQ forms a functional duo with nicotinamide riboside (NR): NR fuels the NAD+ pathway for energy production in existing mitochondria, while PQQ supports the renewal of the mitochondrial pool.
-This complementarity between production and renewal covers both axes of cellular energy metabolism.
-Ca-AKG contributes to fueling the Krebs cycle at the heart of mitochondria, reinforcing the relevance of a mitochondrial pool maintained by PQQ.
 N-Acetylcysteine and glycine provide the amino acids necessary for glutathione synthesis, the primary intracellular antioxidant defense system.
-PQQ, through its redox activity, complements this protection by directly neutralizing reactive oxygen species.
-Vitamin C supports antioxidant defenses through a complementary pathway, while magnesium acts as a cofactor in over 300 enzymatic reactions related to energy metabolism.
+PQQ, through its redox activity, neutralises the same reactive oxygen species in the laboratory.
+Vitamin C contributes to the protection of cells from oxidative stress, through a complementary pathway, while magnesium acts as a cofactor in over 300 enzymatic reactions related to energy metabolism.

 Safety & Precautions

-PQQ has a favorable safety profile at studied doses (10 to 20 mg/day).
-Available clinical trials report tolerability comparable to placebo, with no significant adverse effects.
+PQQ has a favourable tolerability profile at the doses studied.
+The available clinical trials, up to 20 mg per day for 24 weeks, report tolerability comparable to placebo, with no significant adverse effect on the blood and urinary parameters measured.

 Scientific Studies